flowr-analysis/flowr/.github/CONTRIBUTING.md

 ## ToDo Comments

 As indicated by [#238](https://github.com/Code-Inspect/flowr/issues/238) I decided to forbid `TODO`, `FIXME`, and `XXX` comments in code in favor of explicit *issues* directly on GitHub.
 Please do not try to get around that rule.

+## Releases

+Releases are to be scheduled by the administrators of the repository.
+Please do not try to create a release yourself.